Dynamic Zoom Simulations of structure formation beyond standard cosmology: Introduction

-Recently, observations are becoming more accurate and deeper than ever thanks to state-of-the-art instruments, such as Euclid (\citealt{laureijs_euclid_2011}; \citetalias{collaboration_euclid_2025} \citeyear{collaboration_euclid_2025}), the Vera Rubin Observatory \citep[][]{ivezic_lsst_2019} and the Dark Energy Spectroscopic Survey (\citetalias{collaboration_desi_2016-1} \citeyear{collaboration_desi_2016-1, collaboration_desi_2016}), and upcoming ones like the Square Kilometer Array \citep{braun_advancing_2015}, Athena \citep{nandra_hot_2013}, and the Nancy Grace Roman Space Telescope \citep{spergel_wide-field_2015}.
+Recently, observations have become more accurate and deeper than ever thanks to state-of-the-art instruments, such as \textit{Euclid} (\citealt{laureijs_euclid_2011}; \citetalias{collaboration_euclid_2025} \citeyear{collaboration_euclid_2025}), the \textit{Vera C. Rubin} Observatory \citep[][]{ivezic_lsst_2019}, and the Dark Energy Spectroscopic Survey (\citetalias{collaboration_desi_2016-1} \citeyear{collaboration_desi_2016-1, collaboration_desi_2016}), and upcoming ones such as the Square Kilometer Array \citep{braun_advancing_2015}, Athena \citep{nandra_hot_2013}, and the \textit{Nancy Grace Roman }Space Telescope \citep{spergel_wide-field_2015}.
 For a thorough interpretation of this massive amount of data, simulations need to keep up with the unprecedented quality and sky coverage of current observations, providing high-resolution views of wide volumes of the Universe and modeling a large statistical sample of objects with increasing physical fidelity.
-The latter requirement would ideally imply that the key physical processes driving the formation of observable (luminous) objects -- such as gas cooling, star formation, feedback mechanisms (both from stars and active galactic nuclei) and magnetic fields, to name a few -- are self-consistently included in a simulation.
-However, full-physics simulations with a mass resolution $\lesssim 10^{9}$ M$_\odot/h$ on Gpc scales are extremely expensive (when feasible at all) with the current generation of high-performance computing facilities, especially when different models or parameters need to be explored through multiple realizations.
+The latter requirement would ideally imply that the key physical processes that drive the formation of observable (luminous) objects -- such as gas cooling, star formation, feedback mechanisms (both from stars and active galactic nuclei), and magnetic fields, to name a few -- are self-consistently included in the simulation.
+However, full-physics simulations with a mass resolution $\lesssim 10^{9}$ M$_\odot/h$ on gigaparsec scales are extremely expensive (when feasible at all) with the current generation of high-performance computing facilities, especially when different models or parameters need to be explored through multiple realizations.